Kunming: Parks

 Cuihu Park (Green Lake Park) is one of Kunming's major parks and is predominately a lake surrounded by greenery.
-Located in the west side of the park is the statue of one of Yunnan's most famous patriots—Nie Er, the composer of China's national anthem.
-Now it is open to public for free.
+Located in the west side of the park is a statue of Nie Er, the composer of China's national anthem.

+Another monument to Nie Er is located in Xishan Park, most well known for the Longmen Grottoes (not to be confused with the identically named grottoes in Luoyang), containing several ancient temples and the titular Longmen ("dragon gate").

 Daguan Park lies on Dian Chi in Kunming's southwestern limits.
-Originally laid out by the Kangxi Emperor in the Qing dynasty, it has been modified over the years to include a noisy funfair, food stalls and emporiums, and is a favourite haunt of Kunming's youth.
+Originally laid out by the Kangxi Emperor in the Qing dynasty, it has been modified over the years to include a noisy funfair, food stalls and emporiums.

-Kunming's zoo, founded in 1950, is adjoined to Yuantong Park.
+Kunming's zoo, founded in 1950, is adjoined to Yuantong Park, known for the Yuantong Temple within.
 The zoo houses 5,000 animals from 140 species and receives 3 million visitors a year.

-Other parks in Kunming include Black Dragon Pool, and the Kunming Botanical Gardens in the north, and Wenmiao Tea Garden in Wuhua District.
+Other parks in Kunming include Black Dragon Pool and the Kunming Botanical Gardens in the north, the World Horti-Expo Garden in the northeast, and Wenmiao Tea Garden in Wuhua District.